 NATO convened an emergency session Sunday to discuss the crisis, which Secretary-General Anders Fogh Rasmussen said is threatening peace and stability across Europe.
 He urged Moscow to "de-escalate" the tension in the region.

-The White House said President Barack Obama was to discuss the crisis Sunday with Western allies.
-Russian news agencies said Russian President Vladimir Putin told Mr. Obama late Saturday that Moscow reserved the right to protect ethnic Russians in Crimea and eastern Ukraine.
+Russian news agencies say Russian President Vladimir Putin told U.S. President Barack Obama late Saturday that Moscow reserves the right to protect ethnic Russians in Crimea and eastern Ukraine.

-Elsewhere Sunday, U.S. Secretary of State John Kerry blasted the Russian deployments, calling them "an incredible act of aggression."
-Speaking in Washington, he warned of potential economic sanctions against Moscow for military action he likened to "19th century" behavior on a "completely trumped-up pretext."
-He also told CBS television that Moscow still has "a right set of choices" that can be made to defuse the crisis.
+In Washington Sunday, U.S. Secretary of State John Kerry blasted the Russian deployments, calling them "an incredible act of aggression."
+He also warned of potential economic sanctions against Moscow for military action he likened to "19th century" behavior on a "completely trumped-up pretext."
+He also told CBS television that Moscow still has "a right set of choices" that can still be made to defuse the crisis.